-The Early Learning Support (ELS) classroom serves students in grades K – 2 with a variety of disabilities.
-The classroom is capped at 10 students with one teacher and at least one educational aide.
-The Specialized Learning Support (SLS) classroom serves students in grades 3 – 5 also with a variety of disabilities.
-The SLS classroom is capped at 12 students with one classroom teacher and at least one educational aide.
+The Early Learning Support (ELS) classrooms serve students in grades K – 2 with a variety of disabilities.
+The classrooms are capped at 10 students with one teacher and at least one educational aide.
+The Specialized Learning Support (SLS) classrooms serves students in grades 3 – 5 also with a variety of disabilities.
+The SLS classrooms are capped at 12 students with one classroom teacher and at least one educational aide.

 Related services including speech and language therapy, occupational therapy, adaptive physical education, behavioral/social-emotional support, and physical therapy are available to students identified to have a disability that has an academic impact or limits a major life function.

 Lafayette has a team of professionals who provide direct social-emotional support to students in a variety of ways.
-Our team includes our Peace Teacher, two counselors, a social worker, and a school psychologist.
+Our team includes our Peace Teacher, counselors, social workers, and a school psychologist.

-One of our counselors serves our Pre-K and Kindergarten levels with a focus on friendship groups, kindness, mindfulness, and positive social-emotional development.
-She works with students within the classroom setting, within small groups, and also individually as needed.
+Counselors serve our Pre-K and Kindergarten levels with a focus on friendship groups, kindness, mindfulness, and positive social-emotional development.
+They work with students within the classroom setting, within small groups, and also individually as needed.

-Our other counselor and social worker serve our 1st through 5th grade students.
+Our other counselors and social workers serve our 1st through 5th grade students.
 Students are provided a range of supports, including in class support, small group “friendship groups,” 1:1 social-emotional teaching, “middle school prep,” and other needs students may bring to the table.